-Mount the file forest-sdk.dmg by double clicking on it in your email.
+Download the macOS distribution by clicking on the appropriate link on the SDK download page.
+Mount the file forest-sdk.dmg by double clicking on it in your Downloads folder.
 From there, open forest-sdk.pkg by double-clicking on it.
 Follow the installation instructions.